hookdeck/hookdeck-vercel/README.md

 - `delay`: the number of milliseconds to hold the event when it arrives to Hookdeck.
 - `alert`: use either `each_attempt` or `last_attemp` to configure when to [trigger new issue](https://hookdeck.com/docs/issue-triggers) in case of failure.
 - `filters`: specify different filters to exclude some events from forwarding.
 Use the syntax specified in the [Filter documentation](https://hookdeck.com/docs/api#filter).
 For an overview of Filters, check this [Filters guide](https://hookdeck.com/docs/filters).
-- `transformations`: similar to filters, transformation allow you to change the event (payload, headers, etc.) before forwarding it back to Vercel.
-Use the syntax specified in the [Transform documentation](https://hookdeck.com/docs/api#transform).
-For an overview of Transformations, check this [Transformations guide](https://hookdeck.com/docs/transformations).
 - `custom_response`: the custom response to send back the webhook origin.
 Check the syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object).
 - `verification`: inbound (source) verification mechanism to use.
 Check all possible values and syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object).
 - `url`: hardcoded url to use to forward back the event.
 The recommended method is to use the `host` key.
 This configuration is intended for complex scenarios that involve other systems on top of Vercel and Hookdeck.